SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/NSAppointmentEntity/GetPublishTo.md

 ﻿---
-title: crmscript_ref_NSAppointmentEntity_GetPublishTo
+uid: crmscript_ref_NSAppointmentEntity_GetPublishTo
-description: DateTime NSAppointmentEntity.GetPublishTo()
+title: DateTime GetPublishTo()
 intellisense: NSAppointmentEntity.GetPublishTo
 keywords: NSAppointmentEntity, GetPublishTo
 so.topic: reference
 ---

-Publish to date.
+Publish to date on AppointmentEntity.
 After this date the event is no longer visible.

 **Returns:** DateTime.